August 23rd, 2022 | By: Sarah Humphreys

 Titles can help you attract talent, get introductions, and network more strategically.
 Everyone wants to be part of something exciting and new — and everyone knows that titles are a shortcut to getting people interested in your business.
 When it comes to the roles of Founder and CEO, the weight of responsibility is a lot heavier than say the title of “office clown."
 Arguably, the amount of juggling is the same.

 But executive titles can also be a distraction from the real work at hand (“I don't care what your title is, get me those numbers!”) within the startup.
-At the same time, they can set expectations for roles and responsibilities within an organization, which is useful for both employees, potential investors and other stakeholders.
+At the same time, they can set expectations for roles and responsibilities within an organization, which is useful for the business owner, employees, potential investors and other stakeholders.

 At the early stages of a new company, you'll find many Founder / CEOs simply by virtue of being the only member of the team.
 Not only the top position, but all the executive positions in the company are filled by the Founder.
 As the business grows the Founder / CEO may shed some of the other titles

 So do titles matter when it comes to the Founder or CEO of a company?
+I'm still the business owner, right?
 It depends on how you use them and the role of responsibilities you are performing in the organization.

 Community member, Nigel Hibbert, chimes in to share thoughts on this in a little more detail: